lucasfth/cv/README.md

 # ![logo](./assets/favicon-192x192.png)

-BSc.
+🎓 BSc.
 Software Development from IT University of Copenhagen.
+Currently pursuing MSc. in Computer Science at IT University of Copenhagen which I expect to finish at the end of 2026.

-Aspiring software developer focused on backend, eager to improve frontend skills.
+👨‍💻 Aspiring software developer focused on backend, eager to improve frontend skills.

-Based in Copenhagen, Denmark.
+📍 Based in Copenhagen, Denmark.

 | [Website↗](lucashanson.dk) | [E-mail↗](mailto:contact@lucashanson.dk) | [LinkedIn↗](https://www.linkedin.com/in/lucas-frey-torres-hanson-b6b79320b/) | [GitHub↗](github.com/lucasfth) |